 "Incendium" is pretty heartbreaking from the Flame Princess' point of view.
 Though Jake had good intentions going into it, he really yanks her chain hard by lying to her father, claiming that he's an envoy of Prince Finn sent to request the chance to woo her, earns that right, then backpedals after hearing she's a Person of Mass Destruction.
 Way to go, Jake.

-Finn's Song "All Gummed Up Inside" is just heartbreaking.
+Finn's song "All Gummed Up Inside" is just heartbreaking.
 It's about how he's lost all his motivation to do anything because Princess Bubblegum won't return his affection.
-Later in the episode, he won't even get up when the house is on fire because he's too busy wallowing in his pain (until the fire burns up his portraits of Bubblegum, of course).
+Later in the episode, he won't even get up when the house is on fire because he's too busy wallowing in his pain (until the fire burns up his portraits of Bubblegum).

 Season three in regards to Finn if you think about it.
 He finally gets to be with his dream girl in "Too Young" when PB gets de-aged and that only lasts a short time.
 They kiss and she doesn't remember any of it and treats it like it was years ago.
 Then comes "What Was Missing" when he just wants to hang out with his friends Marceline, PB and Jake to form a band to get their stuff back but the three all just fight until he sings his sad little song.
 In "The Creeps" he apparently made PB a sweet sixteen b-day card and she doesn't remember.
 Then in "Holly Jolly Secrets" Ice King turns out to be formerly human, making Finn and Susan Strong both alone and not alone at the same time.
 Then in "Dad's Dungeon" he feels like his adopted father never loved him.
 Add in the above quote from the same episode and it seems like he's having a hard time trusting people.
 Hopefully this lightens up for season 4.

-Not to mention the discoveries of Marceline's past that include living in a destroyed world, she and her dad scavenging for food, and a Bastard Boyfriend to add to that!.
-Plus, there is the implications of Lemongrab being outright abandoned by Princess Bubblegum, when it wasclear that he was horrified of existing, and Finn being dumped by her in a rather apathetic manner, which makes one wonder about her truecharacter.
-Then there's of course the various villains being nastier than in the previous Seasons, excluding the Lich obviously, like the brutal Fight King that made friends and lovers kill each other, Ash the asshole and possessive boyfriend, the Lubglubs that could have also eaten a load of people, Me-Mow the tiny assassin, the fruit witches and the giant shadow beast that possibly killed Joshua, Fire King and his sociopathic daughter, and finally Stag, the freak deer who imprisoned the candy people for an extended period!
+The discoveries of Marceline's past that include living in a destroyed world, she and her dad scavenging for food, and a Bastard Boyfriend to add to that!.
+Then there's the various villains being nastier than in the previous Seasons, excluding the Lich obviously, like the brutal Fight King that made friends and lovers kill each other, Ash the asshole and possessive boyfriend, the Lubglubs that could have also eaten a load of people, Me-Mow the tiny assassin, the fruit witches and the giant shadow beast that possibly killed Joshua, Fire King and his sociopathic daughter, and finally Stag, the freak deer who imprisoned the candy people for an extended period!
 It's probably on it's way to get darker, until thefinale.

 Sadly, the fourth season opener yanks that dog's chain.
 Finn can't touch the Flame Princess, nor can he even curb her destructive habits without hurting her.
 He cries.